erred/w/src/blog/2019-12-27-chaos-communication-congress-1.md

 --- title
 Chaos Communication Congress Day 1
 --- description
-First!!!1!!l!!
+36c3 First!!!1!!l!!
 --- main

 ### Day _1_

-Like a deer blinded by headlights I was.
+Like a deer blinded by headlights I was, more precisely, all the glowing neon light at 36c3 / CCC.

 Anyways, setup phone wifi with dedicated app, laptop with wpa_supplicant settings,